Pick a Pepper | Popular Peppers for Every Taste

 Peppers are extremely easy to grow yourself.
 You can buy seedlings at a local home improvement store or start rarer varieties from seed.
 You can grow them in the ground, or in containers, and they don’t need a lot of TLC.
 Some good soil and regular watering will yield great results.
 You can have multiple varieties in your home garden, allowing you to pick what you need for various recipes.
 You can also dry them yourself in a low-heat oven, or using a dehydrator, so you can preserve them for future use.
 Or, you can make a simple hot sauce with a batch of mixed stragglers from the end of the season.
 Pulverize peppers in a blender with vinegar and salt (and other spices or sweeteners, if you choose) and then bring to a boil over medium heat.
 Store in an old glass salad dressing jar and enjoy with wings.

 If you don’t have a green thumb, no worries.
-Check out your local grocery stores for fresh peppers, perhaps venturing to Latin or an asian grocery online for rarer fresh varieties.
+Check out your local grocery stores for fresh peppers, perhaps venturing to Latin or Asian markets for rarer fresh varieties.
 And don’t neglect the canned and jarred aisles.
 You can get wonderful ready-to-use peppers in the international sections of your local grocers.

 HOMEMADE HOT SAUCE